Dyalog/ride/docs/protocol.md

 ["EchoInput",{"input":"      1 2 3+4 5 6\n"}] // Interpreter -> RIDE
 ["AppendSessionOutput",{"result":["5 7 9"]}]  // Interpreter -> RIDE
 ```
-These two perform essentially the same task except that `AppendSessionOutput` needs extra `"\n"`-s to be appended to
+These two perform essentially the same task except that `AppendSessionOutput` doesn't have trailing `"\n"`-s at the end
-each element of `result`.
+of each element of `result`.

 The interpreter informs RIDE about changes in its ability to accept user input with
 <a name=SetPromptType></a>